hackerfxz/learngit/readme.txt

 I hate Git
 Thank You
-Create a new branch is quick
+Create a new branch is quick & simple